rjkviegas/skills-workshops/process_surgery.md

 * Gather 2 - 7 struggling students in a room.

+* Elicit a problem from the students e.g.
   * Ask someone to describe a time they struggled when developing code.
 This might be "I couldn't figure out a domain model" or "My pair partner kept grabbing the keyboard from me".
 Encourage them to laser in on what the underlying problem was.
+  * Or ask someone to talk about a concept they are struggling with.
+Help them to analyse how they could improve their processes to learn this concept.

 * Write a brief summary of the struggle on the whiteboard.